 Optimal locomotor speeds have been demonstrated for runners, flyers, and swimmers (e.g., Tucker, 1968; Webb, 1975; Hoyt and Taylor, 1981).
 The cost of transport (CT) has been used as the metabolic proxy that is inversely related to the propulsive efficiency (Fish, 2000).
 Williams et al. (1993) and Yazdi et al. (1999) found that the minimum CT for the bottlenose dolphin (Tursiops truncatus) occurred at swimming speeds of 2.1 and 2.5 m s-1, respectively.
 These speeds coincided with the routine swimming speeds in wild populations.
 Similarly, gray whales (Eschrichtius robustus) and Ant. minke whales cruise at the speed of the lowest CT (Sumich, 1983; Blix and Folkow, 1995).
 The minimum CT for the gray whale corresponded to the swimming velocity (2.0-2.5 m s-1) of migrations (Wyrick, 1954; Williamson, 1972; Sumich, 1983), which was similar to the velocity of maximum efficiency for whales in the present study.
 Ant. minke whales, however, were determined to have a minimum CT at the maximum cruising velocity of 3.25 m s-1 (Blix and Folkow, 1995), which was 37% higher than the optimal velocity for maximum efficiency in the present study.
 However, the velocity of maximum propulsive efficiency (2.37 m s-1) was within the range of swimming velocities (1.5-2.6 m s-1) for migrating Ant. minke whales (Williamson, 1972).
 Correspondingly, the swimming velocity for maximum propulsive efficiency of the blue whale (2.02 m s-1) and the humpback whale (2.00 m s-1) were within the ranges of migratory velocities of 1.5-3.1 m s-1 (Williamson, 1972) and 1.1-4.0 m s-1 (Chittleborough, 1953; Williamson, 1972), respectively.

 Lunge feeding by rorquals involves high accelerations to attain velocities greater than the velocities for maximum propulsive efficiency (Cade et al., 2016).
 A reduced propulsive efficiency would increase the energetic expenditure when foraging.
 Such an increase would have consequences to the whale’s energy budget and limit dive duration and associated feeding efficiency (Croll et al. ;Acevedo-Guitteriez et al.).
 Compared to the Balaenopteridae, the Balaenidae (i.e., right whales, bowhead whale) swim slowly through the water and maintain a steady speed during ram filter feeding (Simon et al. 2009; Burns et al., 1993).
-The foraging strategy of the rorquals places greater energetic demands on these whales than the balaenids. (- Jeremy).
+The foraging strategy of the rorquals places greater energetic demands on these whales than the balaenids. (see 2 recent papers by Potvin and Werth in PLOS ONE and revise accordingly- Jeremy).

 Propulsive Efficiency vs. Total body length (m)